OctopusDeploy/docs/docs/octopus-cloud/index.md

 ## Reset the User Password

-If you forget your username or password for the instance, you can request a **new user invite**.
+If you forget your username or password for the instance, you can do this via Octopus.com

-1. Log in to your Octopus account.
+1. Head to Octopus.com
-1. Select your cloud instance.
+1. Click 'Forgot your password?'
-1. Click the **new user invite** link.
+1. Reset and log into your instance using your Octopus.com ID or launch via the accounts dashboard.

-If you are trying to add new users to your Octopus Cloud instance, that is done in the instance itself.
-Learn more about [managing users and teams](/docs/administration/managing-users-and-teams/index.md).
+If you are trying to add new users to your Octopus Cloud instance, you can do that within the Octopus.com account.
+Simply find your instance, select 'Manage' and click 'Invite a user'.

 ## Set the Outage Window

 In order to keep your instance of Octopus Cloud updated and running the latest version, we will occasionally need to take it offline to update the software.
 You can let us know the best time for this to occur by setting the outage window.

-1. Log in to you Octopus Account.
+1. Log in to you Octopus account.
 1. Select your cloud instance.
 1. Click the **Change outage window** link.
 1. Select the time in UTC, providing a window of at least two hours and click **Save outage window**.